 Saudi Arabia has announced that tourist visas will be available for the first time in the country’s modern history; but what exactly does this mean?
 Who can apply for one?
 What does it get you?
 Is it safe to visit?
+When should you go?
 And what is there to actually see and do in Saudi Arabia?

 Taking a step back from the headlines, we are looking at Saudi tourism specifically for adventurous FAMILIES who may be curious to visit.